psyca1/articlesRanker/README.md

 > Contains the file(s) pertaining to the server connection and the loading of pages.
 The packages used are Node JS and Express.

 <b> views </b>
+> Contains the folders that describe the overall layout and styling of the site.

 > pages
 >> Contains the files pertaining to the display of each page on the site.
 The structure and styling for each page uses Bootstrap, CSS and EJS.